olegknyazev/GameTablesDocs/reference/headers_format/index.md

 When Game Tables processes a value in a table cell, it needs to determine to which property of which object the value should be applied.
 To do so, it checks the content of the row and column headers corresponding to the cell.

-As a general rule, you may think that a row header locates the object, and a column header locates the property inside the object.
+As a general rule, you can think of a row header as locating the object, and a column header as locating the property within that object.

 | You can flip the table by setting GameTable's [Orientation]({{ site.baseurl }}{% link reference/inspector.md %}#orientation) to *Object Per Column*.
 For simplicity, this documentation assumes that the default value of *Object Per Row* is used.
 If you use a different setting, just read "row headers" as "column headers" and vice versa. |